+The policy itself must be accessible and available to all interested parties both internal version.
+The Policy will be promoted through the and external to the council.
+Council's communication channels and available on the Council website

+Section 4a: Where and how will the above actions be monitored?

-The Climate Emergency Action Plan (CEAP) is a living document and will be reviewed monthly by each area lead, as well as being monitored by an Environment and Climate Emergency Board which will have overall oversight.
-Any changes in equality impact will be recorded and reviewed by this board which will review the CEAP's progress annually in a report.
+The Environment & Climate Emergency Policy will support the Council's Climate Emergency Action Plan (CEAP) which is a living document and will be reviewed monthly by each subject lead, as well as being monitored by an Environment and Climate Emergency Action Group which will have overall oversight.
+Any changes in equality impact will be recorded and reviewed by the Action Group which will review the CEAP's progress annually in a report.

 Section 4b: If you think there is no negative impact, what is your reasoning behind this?

-The action plan will aim to bring net positive impacts to the council and borough in the immediate and longer terms by tackling climate change at a local level and improving Wirral's resilience.
+The Policy will aim to bring net positive impacts to the Council and borough in the immediate and longer term by tackling climate change at a local level and improving Wirral's resilience.

 Section 5: What research / data / information have you used in support of this process?

 Cool Wirral Partnership (2019) Rapid Sustainability Appraisal of the Wirral Climate Change Strategy, December 2019.

-Cool Wirral Partnership (2019) Cool 2 - A strategy for Wirral in the face of the global climate emergency, December 2019 Wirral Intelligence Service (2018) Wirral JSNA, Climate & Health, October 2018 HM Government (2017) UK Climate Change Risk Assessment 2017 Wirral Council (2014) Local Climate Change Impact Profile.
+Cool Wirral Partnership (2019) Cool 2 - A strategy for Wirral in the face of the global climate emergency, December 2019

+Wirral Intelligence Service (2018) Wirral JSNA, Climate & Health, October 2018

+HM Government (2017) UK Climate Change Risk Assessment 2017

+Wirral Council (2014) Local Climate Change Impact Profile.

 Bates, G., Chadborn, N., Jones, L. and McVeigh, J. (2011) The Impact of climate change upon health and health inequalities in the north west of England, Centre for Public Health.

 IPCC (2018) Summary for Policymakers.
 In: Global warming of 1.5°C. An IPCC Special Report on the impacts of global warming of 1.5°C above pre-industrial levels and related global greenhouse gas emission pathways, in the context of strengthening the global response to the threat of climate change, sustainable development, and efforts to eradicate poverty [V. Masson-Delmotte, P. Zhai, H. O. Pörtner, D. Roberts, J. Skea, P.R.
 Shukla, A. Pirani, W. Moufouma-Okia, C. Péan, R. Pidcock, S. Connors, J. B. R. Matthews, Y. Chen, X. Zhou, M. I. Gomis, E. Lonnoy, T. Maycock, M. Tignor, T. Waterfield (eds.)].
 In Press.

 Section 6: Are you intending to carry out any consultation with regard to this Council proposal?
-Nο If 'yes' please continue to section 7.